Bayes Calculations from Quantile Implied Likelihood: Conclusions

-In conclusion, we believe that the QIL\ offers many exciting possibilities for statistical analysis involving intractable likelihoods.
-In a similar spirit to distribution testing, each model parameter $\boldsymbol{\theta}$ that is hypothesized (proposed)\ in a posterior distribution estimation algorithm (sampling or optimization)\ provides a test of the fit of that parameter to the data, with the plausibility of $\boldsymbol{\theta}$ measured by the pdf of the distribution of the quantile-based statistic under the null hypothesis.
-This simple but general statistical idea makes the QIL\ applicable to a wide range of Bayesian models.
-We expect that this property is important in identifying new future application areas and for the development of new related methodologies which perhaps may employ new quantile-based distribution tests using test statistics that can be easily computed from the given intractable likelihood.
+We believe that the QIL\ offers many exciting possibilities for statistical analysis involving intractable likelihoods.
+In a similar spirit to distribution testing, each model parameter $\boldsymbol{\theta}$ that is hypothesized (proposed)\ in a posterior distribution estimation algorithm (via sampling or optimization)\ provides a test of the fit of that parameter to the data, with the plausibility of $\boldsymbol{\theta}$ measured by the pdf of the distribution of the quantile-based statistic under the null hypothesis.
+This simple but general statistical idea is what makes the QIL\ applicable to a wide range of Bayesian models.
+We expect that this property is important in identifying new future application areas and for the development of new related methodologies, which may employ new quantile-based distribution test statistics that can be computed from the given intractable likelihood.

 \textbf{Acknowledgements}

 George Karabatsos (gkarabatsos1@gmail.com) is the lead corresponding author, University of Illinois-Chicago, 60607.
 Karabatsos' and Leisen's research was respectively supported in part by NSF grant SES-1156372, and by the European Community's Seventh Framework Programme [FP7/2007-2013] under grant agreement no. 630677.